-If CORE SERIES is the result of a change of master brewer and the introduction of a new style, this is the same Yatagarasu that has been brewed for a long time.
+If CORE SERIES is the result of a change of master brewer and a new style of brewing, then this is the same Yatagarasu that has been brewed for a long time.
 This is indeed the image of Yatagarasu.

 Sake!
 The aroma of barley straw is a relief.
 It has a rich and deep flavor.